[Moderate revision–posted 11/19/20 (replaces 7/30/18 edition)]

 The TTUHSC Compliance Department will provide applicable policies and procedures regarding the operation of the compliance program, including TTU's compliance with federal healthcare program requirements (e.g., billing and reimbursement and HIPPA privacy and security policies).
 TTUHSC shall assess and update, as necessary, the compliance policies and procedures and distribute to applicable covered persons.

 Training will be provided on an annual basis or as required by law.
 Each TTU covered entity department will be responsible for ensuring employees complete the training requirements.
 Each individual who is required to complete training shall certify, in writing or in electronic form, that he or she has received the required training.
-Completion rates will be monitored and reported to the TTU compliance liaison and the president.
+Completion rates will be monitored and reported to the TTU compliance liaison.

 g.
 Auditing and Monitoring